CARIBBEAN RACE WEEK CHALLENGE — OUR NEWEST RACING PROGRAM!

 New to Racing?
 Need a Quick Racing Brush Up?

-If you haven’t raced in a while or are new to racing, our December Sailboat Racing Clinic is the perfect prelude to this big boat racing program.
-Sign up for the December racing clinic and BVI Race Week at the same time, and you get a 10% discount on both packages!
+We highly recommend you refresh your racing skills first with our December Go-For-The-Gold 4-day Race Clinic – the perfect prelude to this big boat racing program.
+Sign up for the 4-day December Go-For-The-Gold Race Clinic and the Caribbean Race Week in the British Virgin Islands, at the same time, and you get a 10% discount on both packages!

 Coached Racing Each Day, Seminars, Parties and Fun in the Evenings